classtorch/prpc/README.md

 # pRPC

-pRPC is a http and grpc protocol client library driven by protobuf, and supports service discovery and load balancing
+pRPC is a golang http and grpc protocol client library driven by protobuf, and supports service discovery and load balancing

 ## Architecture
 ![image](https://github.com/classtorch/prpc/blob/master/prpc.png)

 ## Goals

-Reduce the code workload of the interface in the process of switching between http and grpc protocols, and try to make users insensitive to the protocol at the code layer
+Unifiy http and grpc calls,reduce the code workload of the interface in the process of switching between http and grpc protocols, and try to make users insensitive to the protocol at the code layer

 ## Principle